Skip to main content

 Understand the difference between a physical change and a chemical change.
 A chemical change results in the formation of one or more new substances with different properties, while a physical change affects only the physical properties without changing the substance's identity.

-Look for signs of a chemical change in the diagrams, such as color change, gas production (bubbles), formation of a precipitate (solid), temperature change, or emission of light.
+Look for signs of a chemical change in the diagrams, such as color change, gas production (bubbles), formation of a precipitate, temperature change, or a change in composition indicating new substances formed.

 Verified video answer for a similar problem: